Type 2 Diabetes and Exercise

 How Does Exercise Affect Blood Sugar?

-When you exercise, your body needs extra energy from glucose.
+When you exercise, your body needs extra energy from blood sugar, also called glucose.

-For short bursts of activity, such as a quick sprint to catch the bus, your muscles and liver release glucose for fuel.
+When you do something quickly, like a sprint to catch the bus, your muscles and liver release glucose for fuel.

-If you're doing moderate exercise for a longer time, your muscles take up glucose at up to 20 times the normal rate.
+The big payoff comes when you do moderate exercise for a longer time, like a hike.
+Your muscles take up much more glucose when you do that.
 This helps lower your blood sugar levels.

-- Talk with your doctors.
+2. Get your doctor's OK.
 Let them know what you want to do.
-They can make sure that you're ready for it.
+They can make sure you're ready for it.
 They'll also check to see if you need to change your meals, insulin, or diabetes medicines.
-Your doctor can also let you know if it matters when you exercise.
+Your doctor can also let you know if the time of day you exercise matters.

-- Check your blood sugar.
-Ask your doctor if you should check your blood sugar before exercise.
-If you're going to work out for more than an hour, check your blood sugar levels regularly during your workout, so you’ll know if you need a snack.
+3. Check your blood sugar.
+Ask your doctor if you should check it before exercise.
+If you plan to work out for more than an hour, check your blood sugar levels regularly during your workout, so you’ll know if you need a snack.
 Check your blood sugar after every workout, so that you can adjust if needed.